geoserver/geoserver-history/doc/en/user/source/data/app-schema/mapping-file.rst

     * table or view name, lowercase for PostGIS, uppercase for Oracle.
     * property file name (without the .properties suffix)
+    * can be fully qualified for some data sources SDE.USERNAME.TABLENAME

 * ``targetElement`` is the the element name in the target application schema.
 This is the same as the WFS feature type name.
 * ``attributeMappings`` lists